 Learn when to call your members of Congress a second time on the same issue:

 Support House Rep Elijah Cummings’s call to investigate Trump’s finances:

 Ask your members of Congress to write bills that will overturn Trump’s executive order that created the Muslim ban (a list of organizations that are helping the victims is included here):

-Listen to Pod Save America and Pod Save the World:
+Listen to Pod Save America and the Crooked Media family of podcasts: